 Over the last 80 years, FAAFC has provided funding to either French or American organizations dedicated to children which has amounted to several million dollars.

 Today, FAAFC is composed of members from France, America and many other countries who take great pride in increasing its support to unfortunate children both in the United States and France, thereby strengthening the bonds of friendship between these two nations.
-The group is still in operation as a tax-exempt organization for over seventy years.
-Our gala, , the former "Bal des Berceaux" is the group's main annual fund raising event.
+The group is still in operation as a tax-exempt organization for over eighty years.
+Our Spring Fête, the former "Bal des Berceaux" is the group's main annual fund raising event.